zxunge/PRCS-PI/README.md

 Demonstrate how to compute the value of π in Plane Rectangular Coordinate System.

 ## Introduction
 This program uses a simple but special method to compute the value of π.
-To achieve high precisions, it uses the mp++(wrapper for GNU MPFR Library).
+To achieve high precisions, it uses [mp++](https://github.com/bluescarni/mppp) (wrapper for GNU MPFR Library).
 We notice that the result isn't very accurate. <br />
 This is the result computed under a 'precision' of 1(default):
 ````